latex3/latex3/l3experimental/README.txt

 OVERVIEW
 --------

-The xpackages are a collection of experimental implementations for aspects of the LaTeX3 kernel, dealing with higher-level ideas such as the Desginer Interface.
+The l3experimental packages are a collection of experimental implementations for aspects of the LaTeX3 kernel, dealing with higher-level ideas such as the Designer Interface.
 Some of them work as stand alone packages, providing new functionality, and can be used on top of LaTeX2e with no changes to the existing kernel.
 Others go further, and redefine LaTeX2e internals to provide better methods for managing certain constructs.

-All xpackages require expl3 and, in addition to this, many require functionality provided by the packages within the xbase bundle.
+The packages in the collection are under active development and the interfaces may change.

-Currently included in the CTAN release of xpackages are the following
+Currently included in the CTAN release of l3experimental are the following
 bundles:
  * xcoffins
- * xparse
- * xtemplate
  * xtras

 xcoffins